-Prerequisite: DEN 101 Corequisite: None Local Prerequisite: Enrollment in Dental Assisting Program.
-Local Corequisite: None
+Prerequisite: DEN 101 Corequisite: None

+Program.

-Additional Fees: \$16.00 Malpractice, \$375.00 Exam
+Additional Fees: \$16.00 Malpractice, \$375.00

+Exam

 This course is designed to provide experience assisting in a clinical setting.
 Emphasis is placed on the application of principles and procedures of four-handed dentistry and laboratory and clinical support functions.
 Upon completion, students should be able to utilize classroom theory and laboratory and clinical skills in a dental setting.